griffinpp/objection-soft-delete/README.md

 // Import objection model.
 const Model = require('objection').Model;

-// Import the plugin and specify the column to use. const softDelete = require('objection-soft-delete')({
+// Import the plugin
+const softDelete = require('objection-soft-delete');

-  // 'deleted' will be used by default if no options are passed, but is shown here for clarity
+// Mixin the plugin and specify the column to to use.  'deleted' will be used if none is specified: class User extends softDelete({ columnName: 'deleted' })(Model) {
-  columnName: 'deleted',
-});

-// Mixin the plugin.
-class User extends softDelete(Model) {
   static get tableName() {
     return 'Users';
   }